 The Best Kid-Friendly Museums In Sydney

-Whether you’re escaping the rain, the stinking heat, or just want to help kids get creative and use their imaginations, a family trip to one of Sydney’s awesome kid-friendly museums will do the trick!
+So, whether you’re escaping the rain, the stinking heat, or just want to help kids get creative and use their imaginations, a family trip to one of Sydney’s awesome kid-friendly museums will do the trick!
 They’re never too young to be introduced to a bit of art, culture and history…

 The Museum of Contemporary Art